bsolomon1124/misc/PyPIGuide.md

 ...with the final (desired) step to be able to allow others to simply `pip install` the package rather than needing to download the GitHub repository itself.  **This guide is oriented towards people who have followed some form of the progression above, but should also be generalizable, to an extent.**

 # Overview
+A **packaging index** (for example, PyPI) is a repository of distributions with a web interface to automate package discovery and consumption.

 Python's packaging ecosystem, while having recently underwent major improvements, has been condemned over the years as overly complicated and disorganized.
 One result of the recent transformation is that many links are outdated; as a result, it is smart to be wary of the publish date and have a higher bar for implementing suggestions from a single article.
 For instance, `disutils` is largely unused now.

 ## What is a _distribution package_?
 A [distribution package](https://packaging.python.org/glossary/#term-distribution-package), or just distribution, is different from a "simple" package that just contains modules or other packages.
 A distribution package is

 > A versioned archive file that contains Python packages, modules, and other resource files that are used to distribute a Release.
 The archive file is what an end-user will download from the internet and install.

+Note that a _project_ is also defined separately.
+A project is

+> A library, framework, script, plugin, application, or collection of data or other resources, or some combination thereof that is intended to be packaged into a Distribution.
+[However,] most projects create Distributions using `distutils` or `setuptools`.

 # Prerequisites
 - [Register](https://pypi.python.org/pypi?%3Aaction=register_form) on PyPI